Robotics010/carla_autoware_bridge/getting-started.md

 ## Requirements

+* PC x86/x64bit with GPU installed
 * Ubuntu

-   * This tutorial was tested on Ubuntu 20.04, but the same should be possible on other Ubuntu distributions
+This tutorial was tested on Ubuntu 20.04, but the same should be possible on other Ubuntu distributions
-* PC x86/64bit with GPU installed

 ### Update and install git